Genu Varum & Bow Leg Correction inPune

 TypeDescription

-PhysiologicalNormal bowing seen in infants and toddlers, usually self-correcting
+PhysiologicalNormal bowing seen in infants and toddlers; typically self-correcting as part of natural development

-CongenitalPresent at birth due to genetic or developmental issues
+CongenitalPresent at birth due to genetic factors or developmental bone disorders

-AcquiredDevelops after birth due to nutritional, infectious, or traumatic causes
+AcquiredDevelops after birth due to nutritional deficiencies, infection, or traumatic leg deformities

-Bow legs typically follow a predictable developmental timeline:
+Bow legs in children typically follow a predictable developmental timeline:

-• Infancy (0-2 years): Bowed legs in newborn babies are common and considered normal.
-The legs gradually begin to straighten as the child grows.
+• Infancy (0-2 years): Bowed legs in newborns are common and considered normal.
+Mild bow legs at this stage usually self-correct as the child grows and begins walking

-• Toddler years (2-3 years): Most bow legged child cases resolve naturally during this period as bones strengthen and alignment improves.
+• Toddler years (2-3 years): Most bowlegged child cases resolve naturally during this period as bones strengthen and limb alignment improves

-• Preschool years (3-4 years): Some children may develop “knock knees” (genu valgum) as a normal part of growth before achieving proper alignment.
+• Preschool years (3-4 years): Some children may develop knock knees (genu valgum) as a transitional phase before achieving proper leg alignment

-• After age 4: Legs should be straightening significantly.
-Persistent or worsening bowing may indicate an underlying problem requiring medical evaluation.
+• After age 4: Legs should be straightening noticeably.
+Persistent or worsening bowing of legs beyond this age may indicate an underlying condition requiring medical evaluation

-Bow legs treatment varies depending on the cause and severity:
+Bow legs treatment varies depending on the underlying cause and severity of genu varum:

 Physiological Bow Legs

-Observation: Most cases resolve naturally without intervention by age 2-3.
-Regular pediatric check-ups monitor progress and ensure proper development.
+Observation: Most mild bow legs cases resolve naturally without intervention by age 2–3.
+Regular pediatric orthopedic check-ups monitor progress and ensure healthy limb development.

 Pathological Bow Legs